Snrasha/GladiatorSociety/data/config/gsounty/Readme.txt

 * 10 Points: 1 cruiser + 7 frigates
 * 5 Points: 1 destroyer + 4 frigates

 -reward: The reward for defeating the fleet.
+(See for 1125 credits per combat point)

 -needBounty: For chain instances.
 If true, earlier bounties will need to be done before you are able to fight the bounty.